polonel/trudesk-docs/docs/getting-started/configuration/mailer.md

 The new email templates is currently in beta still under active devlopment.
 Some aspects of the feature may change in a future release
 :::

-The new email templates utilize a visual email editor through a thrid-party component [GrapesJS](https://grapesjs.com/).
+The new email templates utilize a visual email editor through a third-party component [GrapesJS](https://grapesjs.com/).
 GrapesJS is still in active development.
-Currently two templates are avaliable with the new template format.
+Currently two templates are available with the new template format.

 | Template | Description |
 | --- | --- |